wallarm/product-documentation/docs/4.6/fast/en/poc/examples/bamboo-cimode.md

     docker run --rm -d --name selenium -e http_proxy='http://fast:8080' --network my-network selenium/standalone-firefox:latest
     ```

-> #### Warning:: Docker Network
->
+!!! warning "Docker Network"
-> Before recording requests, make sure that the FAST node and the tool for automated testing are running on the same network.
+    Before recording requests, make sure that the FAST node and the tool for automated testing are running on the same network.

 {% collapse title="Example of the automated testing step with running FAST node in the recording mode" %}